Skip to main contentSkip to data table

 Curve oracle3On-chainAdditional primary-consensus voice for crvusd-curve

-DEX pools1On-chainAggregate DEX voice, but withheld when overlapping protocol-level DEX bridge data exists
+DEX pools1On-chainAggregate DEX voice, withheld only when an overlapping protocol-level DEX bridge lane is admitted

 GeckoTerminal1On-chainPool-level cross-check for weak CG / DL-list soft-source outcomes (≥$10K TVL)